Helping Hands Are Always Welcome!

 Create Experiences for Seniors

-The Adult Day Center is looking for volunteers to help with men’s activities, gardening, art, and cooking clubs.
+The Adult Day Center is looking for volunteers to help with group activities, including men’s and women’s groups, gardening, art, and cooking clubs.
 Here, you can help seniors in the Adult Day Center do the things they love to do.

 The Garden of Eden grows fresh food for the Harvey Korenblatt Jewish Food Pantry from March through November.
-It produces almost 2 TONS of fresh produce for the local food pantry.
-We have work days on Sundays, Mondays, and Thursdays starting at 8:00am as well as special projects at various times.
+It produces more than 2 TONS of fresh produce for the local food pantry.
+We have work days on Sundays, Mondays, and Thursdays starting at 8am as well as special projects at various times.

 The ECC is always happy to have regular readers in the classrooms.
 Whether it is once a week, or once a month, volunteers create a relationship with children and teachers in a classroom by regularly reading books and doing activities with the same class throughout the year.